coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 whether a commit has already been applied by comparing the id's (hashes) of the patches associated with each commit.
-If the patch applied when cherry picking the commit the first time was not exactly the same as the patch in the original branch (e.g., there was a conflct), then this will not be detected.
+If the patch applied when cherry picking the commit the first time was not exactly the same as the patch in the original branch (e.g., there was a conflict), then this will not be detected.
 See discussion [here](https://stackoverflow.com/a/18746296/3054922).

 #### Rebasing